-Attractions to visit along the route Presentation of attractions to be visited along the route or in its hotspots.
-22 Educational/training services Material and/or programmes that can be used for education purposes (e.g. in schools, as guidelines for exploring the route).
-11 Travel packages Suggested trips along the route with itinerary and accommodation.
+5 , Attractions to visit 22 along the route Educational/training Material and/or programmes that can be used for education purposes (e.g. 11 services in schools, as guidelines for exploring the route).
+Travel packages Suggested trips along the route with itinerary and accommodation.
 9 Accommodations Suggestions for accommodations along the route or on the route hotspots.
-3 Instructions to get pilgrim credentials Guidelines for visitors along 'linear' or 'territorial' routes to recognise their journey along the route.
-1
+3 Instructions to get Guidelines for visitors along 'linear' or 'territorial' routes to recognise 1 pilgrim credentials their journey along the route.